nmshd/documentation/_docs_integrate/requests-via-messages.md

 This guide assumes that you already have an active [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) between the two Connectors, e.g. from following the [Integration Example]({% link _docs_integrate/integration-example.md %}) or the scenario page [Requests via RelationshipTemplates]({% link _docs_integrate/requests-via-relationshiptemplates.md %}).
 If that is not the case, either take a look at those guides first or follow the instructions of how to [establish a Relationship]({% link _docs_integrate/establish-relationships.md %}) to another Identity.

-In order to send a Message to the Recipient, it is required to know their enmeshed Address.
+In order to send a Message to the Recipient, it is required to know their enmeshed address.
 To retrieve it, the Sender can [query their Relationships]({% link _docs_use-cases/use-case-transport-query-relationships.md %}) and look for the right one.

 ```jsonc